gudrunhe/secdec/doc/source/gettingstarted.rst

     $ python triangle2L.py

-- change to the directory triangle2L and type
+- This will produce a subdirectory `P126` (the name of the graph).
+Change to the directory `P126` and type

 .. code::

     $ make

-- this produces, among other things,  the library  `triangle2L_pylink.so`.
+- this produces, among other things,  the library  `P126_pylink.so`.
 The latter can be called from within python.
 In order to do so,  ipython or python can be opened and the following commands can be entered interactively:

 .. code::